Providing your SaaS product customers with self-service support means that you’re enabling them to complete tasks and troubleshoot by themselves.

 Your knowledge base is also a way of providing automated support to your prospects.
 They will have many questions about your product before they take the trial or make the purchase decision.
 Have your knowledge base answer their needs.

 Automated customer service will help to improve conversion and on boarding while reducing churn.
-At minimum, this can be achieved through automated drip campaigns, a series of knowledge base articles, or a combination of both.
+At minimum, the output achieved through automated drip campaigns, a series of knowledge base articles, or a combination of both.

 Your knowledge base is a key part of your automated self-service strategy.
 Especially in SaaS, customers are a do-it-yourself kind of breed.
 They’re smart enough to solve problems themselves – just give them the tools.